A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Dataset Collection and Validation

-\item[\textbf{Sensitivity to Generation Model}] This generation process demands LLMs both strong chemical domain understanding and the ability to reason over long and information-dense contexts.
-To study model sensitivity, we replace the GPT-5.2 series with GPT-5 models~\cite{openai5} for description generation, using \texttt{high} reasoning effort on the same molecule set as in prior ablations.
-To reduce human validation cost, we rely solely on LLM validation in this study, continuously using GPT-5.2 as the validator and applying validation only to descriptions that pass the atom-matching check.
-Compared to GPT-5.2, the LLM validation precision for GPT-5-generated descriptions decreases consistently across difficulty levels by $0.6\%$, $18.0\%$, and $20.7\%$ for the easy, medium, and hard categories, respectively.
-This indicates sensitivity of description reliability to generation model capacity, particularly for complex structures.
-Detailed results are reported in Table~\ref{tab:gpt5-comparison} in the Appendix.
-We expect that other commercial LLMs, such as Gemini~\cite{gemini} and Claude~\cite{claude4}, may exhibit different performance depending on their chemical reasoning capabilities, as the evaluation in MolLangBench.
+\item[\textbf{Sensitivity to Generation Model}] This generation process demands of LLMs both strong chemical domain understanding and the ability to reason over long and information-dense contexts.
+To study model sensitivity, we replace the GPT-5.2 series with GPT-5 models~\cite{openai5} for description generation on the same molecule set as in prior ablations.
+To reduce human validation cost, we rely solely on LLM validation in this study, consistently using GPT-5.2 as the validator and applying validation only to descriptions that pass the atom-matching check.
+The precision for GPT-5-generated descriptions is comparable to GPT-5.2 for the easy category ($0.6\%$ lower), but decreases by $18.0\%$ and $20.7\%$ for medium and hard categories, respectively, suggesting that description reliability is slightly affected by generation model capacity, particularly for complex structures.
+Note that the actual precision gap is smaller, as only LLM validation is applied here.
+Detailed results are reported in Appendix Table~\ref{tab:gpt5-comparison}.
+We expect that other commercial LLMs, such as Gemini~\cite{gemini} and Claude~\cite{claude4}, may perform differently depending on their chemical reasoning capabilities, as evaluated in MolLangBench~\cite{mollangbench}.

 \end{itemize}